Most Popular Events/ Festivals of Nagaland

 Moatsu festival is celebrated by the Ao Nagas tribe of Nagaland.
 This festival is celebrated after the fields have been cleared, weeds have been discarded and seeds are sown.
 It seems to be a kind of reward for people who have worked for several hours to clear those fields.

-In this Moatsu festival, tribal people pray to the almighty to look after their lands and blessed with a great harvest.
+In this Moatsu festival, tribal people pray to the almighty to look after their lands and be blessed with a great harvest.
 The festival is celebrated with full harmony and unity.
 People of the tribe celebrate the Moatsu festival by doing traditional dance and singing cultural songs.

 Yemshe Festival – a celebration of combined efforts